 Lack of sunlight, freezing weather, upcoming tax duties, bad luck, and slow progress.

 It all adds up to the overall feeling of tiredness.

-Six month has passed since i started this journey and i am starting to feel a slight burn out.
+Six months have passed since I started this journey and I am starting to feel a slight burn out.

 The routine of working 9-5, then developing my side projects until midnight, is not sustainable in the long term.

 I can take another vacation and travel to a more inspiring country with better weather for a week, but it is a sunk cost without an adequate payoff.

 I know I would be action faking instead of executing.

 The finish line is so close.
 My project is only a few steps away from public beta.
 I can’t slow down or give up right now.